TwistsOfFate/fpga-rocket-chip/README.md

 - I cannot find devices in Devices Manager
   - make sure to install **xilinx cable driver** in advance, refer to [UG973](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_3/ug973-vivado-release-notes-install-license.pdf) in P36
-- I cannot find **.config** under linux dirctory (same situation for busybox/.config)
+- I cannot find **.config** under linux directory (same situation for busybox/.config)
-  - please show hidden files, for ubuntu: File window - View - Show Hidden Files
+  - please show hidden files, for Ubuntu: File window - View - Show Hidden Files
   - or you can use command line: `cp fpga-rocket-chip/config/linux_config <your_linux_dir>/.config`
   - for busybox/.config: `cp fpga-rocket-chip/config/busybox_config <your_busybox_dir>/.config`
 - Want to change the device tree
-  - dts file is located at **/riscv-pk/build/temporary_dtb.dts**
+  - dts file is located at **/firmware/mem1gb.dts**
 - There is already a BRAM, **TLBootrom**, inside of the rocket-chip, why do you create another **BRAM_64K** ?
   - the TLBootrom only has a capacitance of 4KB, which is not enough to hold a loading-elf-from-SD-to-DDR program
 - Mount SD card failed at FSBL